my2437/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-> > ls -1, displays each entry on a line ls -c,displays files by file timestamp ls -r, display files in reverse order ls -u, display files by the file access time ls -x, display files as rows across the screen
+1.ls -1, displays each entry on a line
+2.ls -c,displays files by file timestamp
+3.ls -r, display files in reverse order
+4.ls -u, display files by the file access time
+5.ls -x, display files as rows across the screen

 ---